-When choosing a tattoo shop, reading their online reviews, and checking out their social media is always a great way to start your investigating.
+When choosing a tattoo shop, reading their online reviews, and checking out their social media is always a great way to start your investigation.
 And if there's anyone you know that has tattoos you admire; get their feedback on the tattoo shop or artist they chose to ink their skin.

 Now after you make your decision on a tattoo shop, always confirm their policies, including bookings, deposits, and cancellations.

 And never ever choose a tattoo shop based on how cheap the pricing is.
 Remember "you always get what you pay for"!
-If the deal sounds to good to be true, there's good reason.
+If the deal sounds too good to be true, there's good reason.

 4. TATTOO ARTIST